Election Day is Nov. 3.

 Democratic Candidate: Candace Valenzuela

-Valenzuela is a trustee on the Carrollton-Farmers Branch Independent School District board.
+Valenzuela was a trustee on the Carrollton-Farmers Branch Independent School District board.
 She hopes to flip the Republican seat and become the first Black Latina in Congress.
 Valenzuela says she would expand the Affordable Car Act, implement a public health care option and lower the cost of prescription drugs.
 Click here to learn more about Valenzuela's campaign.

 Libertarian candidate: Darren Hamilton